-Investors consider many factors such as coupon payments, lock-in period, etc., while allocating their money to bonds.
+Investors consider many factors, such as coupon payments, lock-in periods, etc., while allocating their money to bonds.
 But, the most important thing to take into account while investing in these financial securities is taxation.

 In India, different bonds have distinct tax rules.
 Let’s explore them in detail.

 Investors earn income through bonds in two ways: interest and capital gains.

 Here are taxation systems for various bonds in India: